mattpolzin/JSONAPI/README.md

 typealias NewPerson = NewEntity<PersonDescription>
 ```

 Note that I am assuming an unidentified person is a "new" person.
-I suspect that is generally an acceptable conflation because the only time JSON API spec allows a *Resource Object* to be encoded without an Id is when a client is requesting the given *Resource Object* be created by the server and the client wants the server to create the Id for that object.
+I suspect that is generally an acceptable conflation because the only time the **SPEC** allows a *Resource Object* to be encoded without an `Id` is when a client is requesting the given *Resource Object* be created by the server and the client wants the server to create the `Id` for that object.

 ### `Relationships`

-There are two types of `Relationship`s: `ToOneRelationship` and `ToManyRelationship`.
-An `EntityDescription`'s `Relationships` type can contain any number of `Relationship`s of either of these types.
-Do not store anything other than `Relationship`s in the `Relationships` struct of an `EntityDescription`.
+There are two types of `Relationships`: `ToOneRelationship` and `ToManyRelationship`.
+An `EntityDescription`'s `Relationships` type can contain any number of `Relationship` properties of either of these types.
+Do not store anything other than `Relationship` properties in the `Relationships` struct of an `EntityDescription`.

 To describe a relationship that may be omitted (i.e. the key is not even present in the JSON object), you make the entire `ToOneRelationship` or `ToManyRelationship` optional.
 However, this is not recommended because you can also represent optional relationships as nullable which means the key is always present.
-A `ToManyRelationship` can naturally represent no related objects exist with an empty array, so `ToManyRelationship` does not support nullability at all.
+A `ToManyRelationship` can naturally represent the absence of related values with an empty array, so `ToManyRelationship` does not support nullability at all.
 A `ToOneRelationship` can be marked as nullable (i.e. the value might be `null` or it might be a resource identifier) like this:
 ```
 let nullableRelative: ToOneRelationship<Person?>
 ```